opengeolab/geocollectorbot/docs/20_usage.md

 - `/start` to start the Bot.
 - `/help` to get information about the Bot.
 - `/collect` to start a new data gathering process.
+- `/abort` to abort the currently ongoing interaction.

 ## Create a new Bot